 Or should such claims not be a paid course of study?
 And is there any danger that such an example will make school - especially when I think of the many interlinkages between business and universities.

-Incidentally, the IUBH is known for such exciting marketing and PR activities. because the Fernhochschule calls on students and those who want to be on it, even via Facebook to propose new locations.
+Incidentally, the IUBH is known for such exciting marketing and PR campaigns. because the distance university calls on students and those who are to become one, sometimes via Facebook to propose new locations.
 The final selection, however, is left to the university ...

 Students as customers with a say?

 As far as new ideas are concerned, universities tend to belong to the heavier calibres.
 Students are also to be regarded as customers, but only very gradually.
 The idea to involve customers in the choice of location is all the more sympathetic - and not unbelievable from a marketing point of view either.
 Because often students choose their university as it is most practical for them according to location.